 Actually, it’s 50%.
 The key is to remember the 10% base rate of drug use.
 Check the back of the napkin math for yourself (above).

-The thing to remember with diagnostic probabilities like this is that even highly accurate tests produce inaccurate individual test results if the base rate of what they test for is very low.
+The thing to remember with diagnostic tests like this is that even highly accurate tests produce inaccurate individual test results if the base rate of what they test for is very low (as Dr. Deborah Birx explains in less than 60 seconds below).
 So if we ignore base rates—especially low base rates—then that base rate fallacy produces inaccurate probabilities.
 And sometimes the stakes are way too high to shrug off such errors.

 2.3 Police Statistics